Stay in the sun when the sunshine is gone and you will see the sunshine lives within you

 We will be running two groups per month at 7pm;

-Lorraine and Jane who are both qualified counsellors who are Accredited Members of the British Association for Counselling and Psychotherapy.
+Lorraine and Andrea are qualified counsellors who are a Member of British Association for Counselling and Psychotherapy.
 There are also four Sunflowers volunteers who help run the group; Andy, Wendy, Graham and Di.
 They will do their upmost to support you.

 Please get in touch if you would like to attend either of our groups for the Meeting ID and Password.

-We are still providing support to families with Children via Zoom, Facetime, telephone and email contact to families who have previously met with Liz, our Family Support Worker.
+We are still providing support to parents or guardians of families with Children under 18 years old via Facetime, telephone and email contact to families who have previously met with Liz, our Family Support Worker.
 If you would like to receive support through these means for a child or young person, please email us: email@example.com .

 During this period of lock-down, it can make the trauma of suicide loss harder to manage.
-We have a limited number of funded 1-2-1 video link counselling sessions available with Andrea Berry.
+We have a limited number of funded 1-2-1 video link counselling sessions with Andrea for people living in Gloucestershire who are bereaved by suicide.
 If you would like to be referred on to Andrea for support, please get in touch.
+Please note; a referral does not guarntee that you will be eligible for support, Andrea will make contact with you and introduce herself to ensure that you feel committed to the sessions.
 We can only refer on if you have completed our Contact Form and a Needs Assessment.
 For more information about Andrea, please visit her website: http://andreaberry.co.uk/

 Funding for our creative mindfulness sessions has now stopped which means we have now completed the online zoom sessions.
 We may introduce a new art therapy session in the future subject to funding.